gistewart/News-Scraper/README.md

 ## How to get started

-On page load, the user selects the `Scrape all articles` button.
+On page load, the user would be expected to select the `Scrape for new articles` button.
 A modal will show the number of new articles added to the db.
-The user can then click on an article link, save an article, view a list of saved articles, view, save and delete notes associated with an article, and delete an article from the saved articles list.
-Clicking on the `Scrape all articles` again re-starts the process.
+The user can then click on an article link; save an article; view a list of saved articles; view, save and delete notes associated with a saved article; delete an article from the saved articles list; and view the list of unsaved articles without scraping for new ones.

 ## How to get help